andreas-borglin/android-playground/README.md

 # android-playground
 Exploration of the latest Android technologies, patterns and libraries.

-**Note** - Very much in early experimental stages.
+**Note** - Purely early experimental stages

-This project is my personal playground for trying out new Android concepts and technologies.
+This project is my personal playground for trying out Android concepts and technologies.

+I'm used to working with RxJava and Dagger, and wanted to see what a MVVM based architecture would look like using coroutines and Koin instead and how it affects testability.

+The current code is a basic experiment with
+- Kotlin + coroutines
+- MVVM architecture
+- DI with Koin
+- Jetpack navigation
+- LiveData
-The current code is primarily a basic illustration of a MVVM architecture with Kotlin, coroutines, LiveData and Retrofit coroutine integration to fetch JSON data from a remote server.
+- Retrofit coroutine integration to fetch JSON data from a remote server.